You Got Served: Plot

 To earn money for the battles, David and Elgin deliver for a drug lord named Emerald.
 They are challenged by Wade, a rich kid from Orange County, for $5,000.
 After winning another battle, David and Elgin tell their crew about the challenge they received from Wade.
 They mention that the 2 of them will put up the whole $5,000, and if their team wins, Elgin and David will split $3,000 and the other members of the crew will split the remaining $2,000.
 Their crew member Sonny is not fond of this idea and believes that because it is a team performance, the entire team should split the $5,000 evenly.
 All of the other members disagree with Sonny and understand that because Elgin and David are the ones putting up the money in the first place, it makes sense that they get a bigger cut of the profits.

 Later on while Elgin, David and their crew are playing basketball, Wade and his best friend Max show up to the court and tell Elgin that they're surprised that he accepted their challenge.
 Elgin declares that the battle will be held a week later, but Wade and Max laugh at him and bait him in, claiming it's pathetic that Elgin and his crew needs an entire week to practice and that the battle should be held that night.
-Feeling prideful and not wanting to back down, Elgin accepts the challenge to compete that night, even though they only have $3,500 at the moment (the money they saved up from running drugs for Emerald).
+Feeling prideful and not wanting to back down, Elgin accepts the challenge to compete that night, even though he and David they only have $3,500 at the moment.
 Thus, Elgin decides to borrow the remaining $1,500 from his grandmother for the battle.

 Due to the amount of money on the line, Mr. Rad announces there will be no fighting during the battle and hires an off duty LAPD officer named Mr. Chuck to stop any potential ruckus.
 Upon arriving at the venue, David and Elgin realize that Sonny is not there, and he is also not picking up his cell phone.
 A few minutes later, Sonny arrives but he betrays the team and walks over to Wade and Max's side of the dance floor, revealing that he's now on their team.
 A fight breaks out after David and Elgin realize their opponent has stolen their dance set and that Sonny taught their opponents the routine, effectively “selling them out.”
-Crowing over his success, Wade delivers the titular line, "You're just mad... 'cause tonight you suckers got served!"
+Wade wins the money and his dance crew takes over the Mr. Rad’s warehouse.